edsu/inkdroid.org/_posts/2018-01-10-offline-react.md

 as little [time capsules] for web content that can live independently of the Internet.
 Grailbird lets you view your Twitter content offline in a dynamic web application where you can view your tweets over time.
-Over the past few years the [minimal computing] has been gaining traction in the digital humanities community, as a way to ethically and sustainably deliver web content without necessarily needing to mentally make promises of keeping it online forever.
+Over the past few years the [minimal computing] movement has been gaining traction in the digital humanities community, as a way to ethically and sustainably deliver web content without needing to make promises about keeping it online forever, or 25 years (whichever comes first).

 [React] seemed like a natural fit because I've been using it for the past year on [another project].
 React offers a rich ecosystem of tools, plugins and